LtSnakePlissken/Q/docs/how_to_setup_validator.md

 ## Basic configuration

-Clone the repository `https://gitlab.com/q-dev/testnet-public-tools` and go to the validator directory.
-This directory contains docker-compose file for quick launching of full node with enabled rpc along with blockchain explorer, .env file for ports configuration and genesis.json - config of genesis block of Q TestNet.
+Clone the repository `https://gitlab.com/q-dev/mainnet-public-tools` and go to the validator directory.
+This directory contains docker-compose file for quick launching of full node with enabled rpc along with blockchain explorer, .env file for ports configuration and genesis.json - config of genesis block of Q mainnet.

-## Testnet redeployment

-In case Q testnet was redeployed, you will be required to update the validator files and configs.
-To do so, within directory \validator, use the following commands:

-1. `docker-compose down -v` to stop current validator node and delete volume
-2. `git pull` to pull latest configs
-3. `docker-compose pull` to pull (and overwrite) the latest docker images
-4. `docker-compose up -d` to restart with new configs & images

-Now your validator node should restart and synchronise with the testnet again.
-Please ensure you have enough Q staked on your validator.
-Check [this section](#Put-stake-in-validators-contract) for more information.

 ## Generate a keypair for validator